fpandza/math-solver/README.md

 https://www.kaggle.com/xainano/handwrittenmathsymbols

 To recreate the training steps, run train.py
+Network was trained on two epochs.
+Plots folder contains a graph of training/validation accuracy with more epochs.
+Model starts overfitting very quickly so there is no point in further training.

+The dataset is unbalanced, and some classes have very similar training images such as '1' and '/'.
+Base model performance metrics can be found under classification_report.txt Poorest performing class is '/' which has fewest training images and an overlap with other classes.

 ## Requirements
 Python 3.8

 ## Usage

+Please use black characters on white background as input.
+Entire equation should be written in a single horizontal row.
+Characters must be entirely separated from each other.
+Ensure there is no vertical line going through two separate characters.

 To run the app locally, please execute the following from the root directory:

 ```